lbondi7/lbondi7.github.io/_posts/2018-12-09-llp-dd-PhysPlat-1.markdown

 </figure>
 <br/>

-**Spolier warning!** The film is about a millionaire who invents an AI and then invites one of his employees to take a turing test on the AI to see if it can pass as a human.
+**Spoiler warning!** The film is about a millionaire who invents an AI and then invites one of his employees to take a turing test on the AI to see if it can pass as a human.
 Some themes in the film were isolation, evolution, mainpulation and playing god.
 So the game idea we decided on was a physics platformer based on the themes being a god and manipulation.